Email marketing: Top tips for better engagement

 Make sure that the emails you send feel part of a larger customer experience.
-Branding, style and tone should reflect across all channels and be and instant eye-catcher.
+Branding, style, and tone should reflect across all channels and be an instant eye-catcher.
 Be clear, organised, and strong in your identity.

 Your emails should feel like an extension of the journey they started with you when they first learned of your brand and the same rules should apply to all your operational/transactional communications as well.

 Bringing through elements of personalisation works well when it’s done correctly.
 Confidence in your data is essential in personalisation.
 There is a very good chance your engagement will be poor if you pull through wrong information.

 Including personalised offers and messaging gives the reader confidence that you understand what they are interested in and can deliver exactly the things they are looking for.